 5. Anaesthesia Heritage Centre Free

-Whether you're an anaesthetist or just curious, make your way to the unusual Anaesthesia Heritage Centre where you'll discover more than 2,000 objects dated from 1774 to the present day – all of which played a part in historical advancements in medicine and pain relief.
+Whether you're an anaesthetist or just curious, make your way to the unusual Anaesthesia Heritage Centre where you'll discover more than 4,500 objects dated from 1846 to the present day – all of which played a part in historical advancements in medicine, pain relief and resuscitation.

 For a day out that'll make you glad anaesthetic was invented, take a trip to the British Dental Association Museum.
 From barber surgeons to toothdrawers, rotten teeth to the first painful root canals, and 19th-century dental floss to clockwork drills, you can relive the history of dentistry in all its gory glory.